rust-unofficial/too-many-lists/src/third-layout.md

    |     ^^^^^^^^^^^^^
 ```

 Seems legit.
-Rust continues to be a *completely* trivial to write.
+Rust continues to be *completely* trivial to write.
 I bet we can just
 find-and-replace Box with Rc and call it a day!

 ...